freebasic/fbc/fbdocs/fbchkdoc/readme.txt

         PageName,LinkName,CorrectedLinkName

-        This file can be used with 'replace' tool to automatically apply the name corrections.
-See section 5.3, Name case fix-ups.
+        This file can be used with the 'replace' tool to automatically apply the name corrections.
+See section 5.4, Name case fix-ups.

     samplist.log
         A list of all sample files listed in the wiki using the